 How to find the IFSC Code?

-Alternatively, you can go to the link http://bankifsccode.com/ and following window will open:
+Alternatively, you can go and the following window will open:

 Step 1: Select the name of the bank name from the list.

 Step 2: Select the state in which that bank is located.